 Alexandria Ocasio-Cortez: Transforming the DNA of Congressional Battles

-For the upcoming issue of the annual print edition of NHI Magazine, Valeria Escobar interviewed New York City native, Congressional candidate, 2017 NHI Person of the Year, and 2018 Northeast CWS co-Education Director Alexandria Ocasio-Cortez.
-An excerpted version of this interview will appear in the magazine, bt we thought this valuable enough to share the entire interview online.
+For the upcoming issue of the annual print edition of NHI Magazine, we interviewed New York City native, Congressional candidate, 2017 NHI Person of the Year, and 2018 Northeast CWS co-Education Director Alexandria Ocasio-Cortez.
+An excerpted version of this interview will appear in the magazine, but we thought this valuable enough to share the entire interview online.

 (Photo credit: Corey Torpie)

 “Everyone matters and has something valuable to offer.
 We also aren’t afraid to ask tough questions, demand more from each other, and push to achieve more.
 That DNA is magnetic and much more inspiring than the desperate fear and negativity that has traditionally run so many other political campaigns.”

 As you continue to engage with the community over the course of the campaign, how has your view of the race evolved?

 I think that especially coming from an NHI perspective there are so many of these principles that we learn with the Institute, whether its community-based entrepreneurship, or even, most especially, community equity building.
 We hear these terms and I think we understand a broad stroke of what it means — investing in ourselves and increasing our own capacities, so we can build and prosper within our own communities, instead of looking elsewhere and outside for solutions.
 In running this campaign, I’ve really seen what that means in action.
 For example, a lot of people in New York and in our community typically don’t have skills in organizing.
 And I don’t think this is just our community, I think most Americans in general.